Contracted Cowry Helmet Shell, Cypraecassis coarctata

 Contracted Cowry Helmet, Cypraecassis coarctata, Adult.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, March 2013.
 Size: 7.6 cm (3.0 inches) x 4.3 cm (1.7 inches).

-Contracted Cowry Helmets are found on and within sand substrate in the intertidal zone to depths up to 30 m (100 feet).
-They are found throughout the Sea of Cortez, and south to Peru; they have not been documented from coastal waters along the west coast of Baja.
+Habitat and Distribution: Contracted Cowry Helmets are found on and within sand substrate, from the intertidal zone to depths up to 30 m (100 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur, to Guatemala.
+They are found throughout the Gulf of California.